cocode/TrekBASIC/documentation/faq_superstartrek.md

 Move around the map, shooting Klingons with commands **PHA**sers or **TOR**pedoes.
 If you run low on energy or take damage, find a starbase to recharge.

-If you don't raise **SHE**ilds first, you'll die at the first shot from a Klingon,
+If you don't raise **SHE**ilds first, you'll die at the first shot from a Klingon.

 The game is turn limited, so don't waste too much time wandering around.